Best Wine Bars in Bend, OR

 Happy hour: Tues-Fri 4-6 PM.
 Also look for the $6 wine special, where all glasses are $6 Monday night and Wed-Sat for lunch.

-Olives are brought to your table as a matter of course when you’re seated.
-For a meal, try out a mix and match bruschetta board or the rotating seasonal ravioli.
+Portello Wine Café brings the elegance of a wine bar to the casual charm of a sidewalk café.
+Reclaimed brick and living room furniture provide warmth to the interior, while maple trees surround the outdoor tables.
+You’ll get olives at your table when you’re seated.
+For a meal, try out a mix-and-match bruschetta board or the rotating seasonal ravioli.
 The glass list is large and offers a bit of everything, from staples like Willamette Valley Pinot Noir to my glass, a dark and highly tannic Georgian Saperavi, to sparkling wines and ports.

 Old Bend (Downtown)